Statement by the Board of the German Association for Asian Studies on the Current State of Research on Asia in Germany

 The interdependency and interconnectedness of the world is increasing.
 At the same time, tensions and tendencies of disassociation are gaining in prominence both in general and in political debates.
 Furthermore, we observe a return of dangerously stereotypical and undifferentiated models of world order.
 Additionally, regional and global structural changes are taking place and they have significant implications for research and the freedom of research and opinion of both individual researchers and research institutions.

 As a research association for researchers studying and teaching on multifarious aspects relating to Asia, the German Association for Asian Studies observes these developments with grave concern.
 In particular, this is because the developments arise against the background of an increasingly sharp power and systemic conflict between China and the United States, and regime transformations (“democratic backsliding”/“democratic regression”) in parts of Southeast Asia.
 These developments also demand that Europe (and Germany) re-evaluate their positions.
 This re-evaluation of positions has to be based on a critical and scientific approach to dealing with Asia.
-The German Association of Asian Studies is committed to the freedom of research and plurality of opinions, and thus calls for reliance in this re-evaluation of positions on the expertise of research associations whose members have been studying these countries and regions for years.
+The German Association for Asian Studies is committed to the freedom of research and plurality of opinions, and thus calls for reliance in this re-evaluation of positions on the expertise of research associations whose members have been studying these countries and regions for years.
 They have the necessary and required language and analytical competencies.
 As researchers, we have a duty to proactively communicate with and inform the general public as well as economic actors and politicians.

 The German Association for Asian Studies combines a multitude of fields and disciplines that are part of the so-called small disciplines, in the sense of the German Ministry for Research and Education, but also of the so-called large disciplines in a more general sense.
 Therefore, the Association reflects precisely the degree of network building that research is supposed to engage in.
 It has a specific and integrated approach to studying Asia and can participate in public and political debates in a competent manner.
 The fruitful cooperation of the German Association for Asian Studies testifies to the relevance of contemporary and historic research on Asia in the fields of science, politics and society that is completely independent of cycles of attention.